 Advanced Latin is elective for such students in the high school graduate courses as have successfully completed four years' work in preparatory Latin.
 The courses will be alternated in successive years, so that a student may get two years of Latin in advance of his high school work.
-In the school year of 1906-7 Livy's History of Rome, Book I, Horace's Odes and Cicero's De Senectute will be offered.
-One day each week will be given to Latin composition.
+In the school year of 1907-8, Pliny's Letters, Horace's Satires and Epistles, Cicero's De Amicitia, and Latin composition will be offered.